-Accommodation and meals (except lunch on Friday) are provided.
+The hotel provides bedding so sleeping bags and pillows are not required.
 Make sure you bring warm clothes suited to walking through damp bush in fall.
-It may be wet and cold (bring rain gear AND umbrellas, mittens and tuques), but then again it may not.
+It may be wet and cold (bring rain gear), but then again it may not.
 Good waterproof footwear is essential: rubber boots are highly recommended since you will work in and around a shallow stream channel.
-A black market in extra wool socks is expected.
-Also bring: paper, pens and pencils, clipboard, ruler and calculator for writing reports.
+A black market in extra socks is expected.
+Also bring: paper, pens and pencils, clipboard, ruler and calculator.
+These will be needed to prepare reports.

+COST:

-COST: There is an additional cost for this course which will be added to your fee account and is not refundable.
+There is an additional cost of \$277.29 fee course for fall 2018.
+This fee will be added to your fee account and is not refundable.